Do you think you need a “job” to make money?

 You can make around $40 per donation.

-For the ladies among us, you have a much more difficult but much more rewarding option: donating your eggs.
+For the ladies, you have a much more difficult but much more rewarding option – donating your eggs.

 It will be a significant undertaking.

-There have been stories of people who are searching for a ‘perfect’ egg donor and will be prepared to make audacious demands, like that the donor be a valedictorian, etc.
+There have been stories of people who were searching for the “perfect” egg donor and were prepared to make audacious demands, like that the donor be a valedictorian!

 Sites to Use (to find local centers for paid donation):

 34- Apply to be on a game show

 OK, I know what you’re thinking.
 That sounds crazy, right?
 I might as well tell you to win the lottery.